-WASTE POLICY,
+| � � WASTE POLICY,

-PLANNING AND REGULATION
+PLANNING AND REGULATION IN IRELAND

 Independent report

-Ireland can take advantage of its late-mover position and leap-frog
+recommends new approaches to waste management Ireland can take advantage of its late-mover position and leap-frog

 the waste management performance of other European countries, if

 it addresses blind spots in its waste management policy.
+These findings were revealed in a hard-hitting independent report

 - 'Waste Policy, Planning and Regulation in Ireland' - which